A Survey of LLM Prompt Datasets: Taxonomy, Linguistic Patterns, and Practical Uses: Introduction

 \section{Introduction}

-Recent large language model (LLM) advancements have spurred the proliferation of custom prompts optimized for specific tasks.
-This trend spans technology communities--from GitHub repositories (e.g., f/awesome-chatgpt-prompts \citep{awesome-chatgpt-prompts}) and Reddit forums (e.g., ChatGPTPromptGenius \citep{ChatGPTPromptGenius}) to platforms like PromptBase and PromptGenius \citep{PromptBase}.
-AI researchers and domain experts also share prompts to promote transparency, reproducibility, and collaborative innovation \citep{DatabricksBlog2023DollyV2,chen2024huatuogpto1medicalcomplexreasoning}.
-Collectively, these datasets enable detailed analysis of usage patterns and high-performing prompt designs.
+Recent advances in large language models (LLMs) have spurred a proliferation of custom prompts optimised for specific tasks, shared across GitHub repositories (e.g., f/awesome-chatgpt-prompts~\citep{awesome-chatgpt-prompts}), Reddit forums (e.g., ChatGPTPromptGenius~\citep{ChatGPTPromptGenius}), and commercial platforms such as PromptBase~\citep{PromptBase} and PromptGenius; researchers and domain experts similarly release prompts to promote transparency, reproducibility, and collaboration~\citep{DatabricksBlog2023DollyV2,chen2024huatuogpto1medicalcomplexreasoning}.
+Yet comprehensive examinations of this emerging data landscape remain scarce.

-Notably, prior research has largely neglected comprehensive examinations of available prompt datasets.
-To address this gap, we apply stringent criteria to select, refine, and evaluate datasets that enable analysis of diverse prompts across multiple sources, content types, and target applications.
-Our survey encompasses over 1.22 TB of data, comprising more than 673M prompt instances from 129 heterogeneous sources.
-Our first contribution is a hierarchical taxonomy of LLM prompt datasets that serves as a detailed reference for researchers and informs future studies.

-Next, we perform multi-level linguistic analysis—lexical, syntactic, and semantic—across seven meticulously selected, large-scale, diverse, and representative prompt datasets.
-By integrating statistical and machine learning methods, our study reveals key insights into compositional patterns, domain-specific variations, and unique linguistic properties that distinguish these prompts from other text corpora, such as literature and web content.

-Finally, we propose a prompt optimization method leveraging part-of-speech and dependency embeddings.
-By aligning target prompts with a centroid of high-performing syntactic patterns, our approach improves the meaningfulness and quality of LLM responses.
-This data-driven method provides a foundation for more effective prompt selection and refinement in LLMs.
+To address this gap, we compile and analyse 129 heterogeneous prompt datasets ($>$1.22\,TB, $>$673M instances), deriving a hierarchical taxonomy that serves as a reference for future work.
+We then perform multi-level linguistic analysis on seven representative datasets and validate the extracted features through three downstream applications: prompt filtering, domain classification, and prompt quality prediction.
+Key results are that 62-d CPU-only syntactic features recover $>$93\% of GPU-embedding accuracy with 1.9$\times$ lower single-request latency (3.0\,ms vs.\ 5.7\,ms), and that the same features predict LLM response quality (AUC=0.792) without invoking any model.